iamsourishdhar/orders-inventory-service/README.md

         POST /orders/{id}/cancel
         GET /inventory/{productId}

-For implementing logging, logback has been used
+2. For implementing logging, logback has been used.

-2. For storing the transactional data postgres has been used.
+3. For storing the transactional data postgres has been used.

 Design decisions: